A Regularised Latent-Class Item Response Model for Detecting Measurement Non-Invariance in Ordinal Response Scales: Introduction

-Two main strands of research have emerged that relax one of these requirements while retaining the other.
+{Building on the broader mixture and heterogeneous-population IRT literature, including early work on latent variable models for heterogeneous populations and measurement invariance \citep{muthen1989latent}}, two main strands of DIF research have relaxed one of these requirements while retaining the other.
 Latent DIF approaches allow group membership to be unobserved, typically through latent class or mixture IRT models, but require a fixed anchor set \citep{cohen2005mixture, de2011explanatory, cho2010multilevel, cho2016ncme}.
 These models are particularly relevant when demographic variables do not align with meaningful measurement subgroups; for instance, when personality response patterns reflect latent temperament subtypes or when cultural heterogeneity creates measurement differences that do not map onto observed nationality or language \citep{teresi2016epilogue, reeve2016overview, teresi2021differential}.
 By contrast, regularisation-based approaches treat anchor identification as a variable selection problem and impose sparsity on DIF parameters so that most items are invariant \citep{tibshirani1996regression, magis2015detection, tutz2015penalty, belzak2020improving}.
 Extensions have addressed non-uniform DIF \citep{woods2011testing}, MIMIC frameworks \citep{woods2009evaluation, wang2009mimic}, and inference without known anchors \citep{chen2023dif, yuan2021differential}.
 However, most regularised DIF procedures require observed groups, focus primarily on binary items, and often target only uniform DIF.

 Recent work has expanded the scope of DIF detection toward complex population structures and multigroup settings.
 For multi-study data harmonisation, \citet{lyu2025multi} developed a regularised variational EM framework for multidimensional IRT to detect DIF across multiple studies efficiently. \citet{lyu2025detecting} proposed a group pairwise penalty for 2PL models that avoids shrinkage toward a single reference group, improving sensitivity when multiple small comparison groups are present. \citet{bauer2020simplifying} introduced regularised moderated nonlinear factor analysis to assess measurement invariance across multiple background variables simultaneously. \citet{ren2025novel} introduced a multilevel random item effects model using regularised Gaussian variational estimation to detect DIF arising from interactions between identity attributes, with extensions to uniform and non-uniform DIF.
 Collectively, these methods illustrate a growing trend among DIF procedures that move beyond the traditional reference versus focal paradigm and accommodate increasingly rich group structures.